 - Locked into Strangeness: Paul's hair turns to grey after seeing Megaera from a reflection in water.

-- Love Interest: Nurse Clara Hoffman for Paul.
+- Love Interest: Nurse Karla Hoffman for Paul.

 - Medusa: The main villain.

 - Novelization: Written by John Burke as a part of The Hammer Horror Film Omnibus.